Visa and deportation controversies in the second Trump administration

 During the second presidency of Donald Trump, the United States has pursued a policy of targeting political dissidents, particularly pro-Palestinian international students and academics, for deportation.
 As of April 17, 2025, over 1,000 international students and graduates had had their visas revoked or their status terminated, and by May 15, 2025, almost 2,000 student visas had been canceled, though many had been restored by courts.
-Many of the visas were revoked based on minor violations such as speeding tickets, and only in a handful was national security cited as the basis for revocation.
+Many of the visas were revoked based on minor violations such as speeding tickets, and only for a handful was national security cited as the basis for revocation.
 Unsealed court depositions have revealed extensive use of the website Canary Mission by the Trump administration to identify pro-Palestinian activists for deportation and the heavy involvement of Trump aide Stephen Miller.

 Background

 The United States has long used its immigration policy as a tool for political control, particularly during the First and Second Red Scare.
 During the Palmer Raids, hundreds of left-wing immigrants were deported due to their political activities.
 Deportation was used to circumvent their constitutional rights when they could not be charged with a crime in the domestic legal system.
-Fear of immigrant radicalism led to the passage of the Immigration Act of 1924 and the Immigration and Nationality Act of 1952, which expanded the powers of the government to investigate and deport immigrants for their political beliefs.
+Fear of immigrant radicalism led to the passage of the Immigration Act of 1924 and the Immigration and Nationality Act of 1952, which expanded the government's powers to investigate and deport immigrants for their political beliefs.

-In August 2015, during his 2016 campaign, Trump proposed the mass deportation of illegal immigrants as a part of his immigration policy.
-He proposed a "Deportation Force" to carry out this plan, modeled after the 1950s-era "Operation Wetback" program during the Dwight Eisenhower administration that ended following a congressional investigation.
-He returned to this idea during his 2024 presidential campaign, and blurred the distinction between legal and illegal immigrants, and has promised to deport both.
-To achieve the goal of deporting millions per year, Trump stated his intent to expand deportations without due process, which would be accomplished by the expedited removal authorities of 8 U.S. Code § 1225; invoking the Alien Enemies Act within the Alien and Sedition Acts of 1798; and invoking the Insurrection Act of 1807 to allow the military to apprehend migrants and thus bypass the Posse Comitatus Act.
+In August 2015, during his first presidential campaign, Trump proposed mass deportation of illegal immigrants.
+He proposed a "Deportation Force" to carry out this plan, modeled after the 1950s-era "Operation Wetback" program during the Dwight Eisenhower administration that ended after a congressional investigation.
+He returned to this idea during his third presidential campaign, and blurred the distinction between legal and illegal immigrants, promising to deport both.
+To achieve the goal of deporting millions per year, Trump stated his intention to expand deportations without due process, which would be accomplished by the expedited removal authorities of 8 U.S. Code § 1225; invoking the Alien Enemies Act within the Alien and Sedition Acts of 1798; and invoking the Insurrection Act of 1807 to allow the military to apprehend migrants and thus bypass the Posse Comitatus Act.

-U.S. Immigration and Customs Enforcement (ICE) raids would be expanded to include workplace raids and sweeps in public places.
-Following arrest, Stephen Miller has stated that illegal immigrants would be taken to "large-scale staging grounds near the border, most likely in Texas", to be held in internment camps prior to deportation.
-Trump told a rally audience in September 2024 that the deportation effort "will be a bloody story."
+U.S. Immigration and Customs Enforcement (ICE) raids would expand to include workplace raids and sweeps in public places.
+Stephen Miller said that illegal immigrants would be taken to "large-scale staging grounds near the border, most likely in Texas", to be held in internment camps before deportation.
+In September 2024, Trump told a rally audience that the deportation effort "will be a bloody story".